Rock Cairns? What Gives?

 In the days of multiple heinous threats to the earth’s beloved wild places, to many minds cairns are a very slight intrusion on the natural environment in comparison.
 Low-tech and low-key, they stand as a largely unobtrusive alternative to the painted blazes, gaudy signposts, and theme-park-like placards found on many trails around the world.

-To others who are less assured in their use of a map and compass, cairns are often blessed beacons that guide the way out of many a potential jam.
+To others who are less assured in their use of a map and compass, or their GPS hiking watch has run out of juice, cairns are often blessed beacons that guide the way out of many a potential jam.
 Their presence, some might add, can also allow non-hikers to enjoy the occasional hike without fear of getting lost (this, however, may cause as many problems as it solves).

 ‘Artistic’ Merit and Ecosystem Protection